The Twilio Inc. (TWLO) Stock Is Headed for a Correction

 Twilio Inc. (NYSE: TWLO) Ownership Details

-Jun 29, 2022, it was reported that the Company’s largest institutional holder is Vanguard Group, Inc. (The) holding total of 15.9 million shares that make 9.17% of the company’s total number of shares and are currently priced at 1.33 billion.
+Sep 29, 2022, it was reported that the Company’s largest institutional holder is Vanguard Group, Inc. (The) holding total of 16.18 million shares that make 9.27% of the company’s total number of shares and are currently priced at 828.02 million.

 An overview of Twilio Inc.’s technicals